 The Department of Anthropology administers the graduate degree programs of the interdisciplinary Folklore program, a creative and international center for scholarship and academic training that focuses on the relationship between traditionality and modernity in contemporary research and social life, the historical emergence of traditional cultural forms, and the importance of tradition in shaping political and social projects.
-For more details on the Folklore Program itself, and on the Folklore Archives maintained by the program, visit the program website: http://folklore.berkeley.edu/
+For more details on the Folklore Program itself, and on the Folklore Archives maintained by the program, visit the program website: http://folklore.berkeley.edu/(link is external)

 The Director of the Folklore Program, Professor Charles Briggs, Alan Dundes Distinguished Professor of Folklore, and two other Anthropology faculty, Professors Stanley Brandes and Laurie Wilkie, are core members of the Graduate Group in Folklore.
 Other faculty in the Graduate Group come from Music, Rhetoric, Scandinavian, Slavic Languages and Literature, Spanish and Portugese, and Theatre and Performance Studies.

 Anthropology Department Graduate Student Affairs Officer Ned Garrett maintains records of graduate students in the Folklore program, and can answer questions about requirements and procedures of the program.
 Academic advising is provided by the faculty Graduate Advisor for the Folklore Program, whose name and contact information can be found on the main Folklore webpage.